Stay (Post Malone song)

-"Stay" is a song by American rapper and singer Post Malone from his second studio album Beerbongs & Bentleys (2018).
+"Stay" is a song by American musician Post Malone from his second studio album Beerbongs & Bentleys (2018).
 He wrote and produced it with Andrew Watt, with Louis Bell also receiving a writing credit.
 The song is an acoustic ballad with lyrics that center on a failing relationship.

 Writing and production

 Post Malone and Andrew Watt started to work on "Stay" after the singer expressed his wish to create folk music and use live instrumentation.
 They met up at the Henson Recording Studios in Los Angeles where they wrote the song together.
 While recording its instrumental, they played two guitars at the same time, with Watt using a 1946 Martin O-18 and Malone using a 1953 Gibson J-45.

 The working title of the song was "George Forever", a reference to George Harrison.
 Before the release of Beerbongs & Bentleys, they decided to change the title to "Stay".

 Music and lyrics

 "Stay" is an acoustic ballad.
-It is composed in the key of C major, with a tempo of 88 beats per minute.
-Malone's vocals span from C4 to G5.
+It is composed in the key of C major, with a tempo of 86 beats per minute.
+Malone's vocals span from C3 to G4.
 Billboard said of the track that it has a "1970s AM radio vibe" and described it as "a hybrid of Britpop melody and emo bloodiness".
 Writing for The Line of Best Fit, Ross Horton described the song's genre as country folk.

 The lyrics center on a falling relationship.
 Larry Bartleet of NME noted that Malone also sings about his bad habits and their effects, comparing this record to "Feeling Whitney", a bonus track from the artist's first studio album Stoney.